skramm/udgcd/README.md

  - The smallest element is in first position;
  - The element in second position is smaller than the last one.

- As an example, say you have a raw loop expressed as `6-2-1-4`, it is released as `1-2-6-4` (and not `1-4-6-2`).
+ As an example, say you have a raw cycle expressed as `6-2-1-4`, it is released as `1-2-6-4` (and not `1-4-6-2`).